-The new curriculum requires that all writing majors complete a three-credit internship and enroll in WRT 490.
+The curriculum requires that all writing majors complete a three-credit internship and enroll in WRT 490.
 WRT 490 is offered in the fall and winter semesters and meets for fifty minutes per week; it is offered online during the spring/summer session.
 All writing internships must be completed during the same semester you enroll for the course.

 Each student is responsible for finding an internship, but the department will help in the effort.
 Since internships are learning experiences, they may be unpaid; but since the intern will do actual work, some organizations do offer stipends and other forms of reimbursement.
 An internship scholarship may also be available through the Career Center.